tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added support for deleting local messages to protect users' privacy.

 ## IM SDK 1.2 2015-08-18
-- C2C one-to-one chats on the web platform are supported.
+- One-to-one chats on the web platform are supported.
 - The maximum number of group members is increased to 10,000.
 - Added support for filtering ads and sensitive words in messages.
 - Added an API that provides message IDs to precisely locate messages.